ssadedin/groovy-ngs-utils/README.md

 # Groovy NGS Utils

-A collection of utilities for working with next generation (MPS) sequencing data in Groovy
+A library for working with next generation (MPS) sequencing data in Groovy.

-This is a collection of Groovy classes, and tools that make it easy to perform scripting operations to process NGS data.

 The kind of operations supported are: